GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="BUGS"></a>
 ## Bugs / Fixes
 ### Fixed Bugs after Testing
--   Issue: On tablet viewports
+-   Issue: On tablet view ports
-    -   Fix: Adjusted the row divs style to be completely responsive across all viewports, portrait and landscape.
+    -   Fix: Adjusted the row divs style to be completely responsive across all view ports, portrait and landscape.

 ### Known Bugs
 #### OPEN
--   Open Weather - Current time displays a negative value befor 12pm
+-   Open Weather - Current time displays a negative value before 12pm
 -   Delete Project modal still opens after the initial user warning if there are no custom projects to delete
 -   User needs to be logged in to view the Library menu on mobile devices.
 This isn't necessarily a bug as it is a design issue with the concept version of this app.
-In a production version a user wouldn't be able to view any Libaries unless they are logged in.
+In a production version a user wouldn't be able to view any Libraries unless they are logged in.
 For conceptual purposes, we show the Libraries even though a user may not have "logged in".
 -   EFFICIENCY MARKER: [script.js:removeWidgetID] The code for deleting a project or removing a dashboard panel from the local storage array should be made into arrow function(s) if possible
 -   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) After the first custom project is saved via Add Project 2) When a user creates another project without closing the Add Project modal
 -   The arrow pointer on the weather widget doesn't line up correctly when the user hovers the cog instruction line in the top nav.